-It should be noted that, going back to The Rookie, the doctor’s mention of the fact that both partners were female and that one had no biological gametes in the embryos is pretty irrelevant if the couple had a legally binding agreement in place.
+It should be noted that going back to The Rookie, the doctor’s mention that both partners were female and that one had no biological gametes in the embryos is pretty irrelevant if the couple had a legally binding agreement in place.

 This is just somewhat of a pet peeve of mine, but when the police get to the home address, the couple is playing tug of war with a set of frosty test tubes, and “the clock is ticking” because if the embryos are not returned to the center soon, they’ll be compromised!
 Embryos are microscopic- they thaw in under 5 seconds.
 And also because of their size, they’re not stored in test tubes.
 They’re stored in devices more like coffee stirrers with a Slurpee-spooned tip.
 If you’re going to steal embryos, you need to steal a cryotank filled with liquid nitrogen as well to keep them stable at -196O C.

 This is actually my favorite part of Orphan Black’s interesting presentation of IVF- in Season 3, Helena escapes the lab with her “science babies” in a cryotank, and after a few episodes of carrying them around, I’m thinking “that’s not how that works….”
 Then poor Helena buries the cryotank in the garden and buries her babies, apologizing that she didn’t know she needed to feed them liquid nitrogen.